 - a.
-The water flow over the weir structure was about two inches deep. - b.
+The water flow over the weir structure was about three inches deep. - b.
 The overall condition of the structure was satisfactory and appeared similar to the previous inspection (the concrete appeared to be in good condition). - c.
 There are a few small cracks in the downstream portion of the left wing wall.
 No change from previous inspection notes. - d.
-The expansion joint in the middle of the right abutment wall appears to be consistent to last few years and the gap was measured at approximately 3/4 inch.

-- e.
-Both sides of the downstream banks were stabilized with riprap a few years ago.
-Some of the riprap on the west (right) slope downstream of the structure has slid, exposing the filter fabric underlayment, which was noted on the inspections in 2012 and 2014. - f.
+The expansion joint in the middle of the right abutment wall appears to be consistent to last few years and the gap was measured at approximately 3/4 inch. - e.
+Some of the riprap on the west (right) slope downstream of the structure has slid, exposing the filter fabric underlayment.
+This was noted in previous inspections and there has been no change. - f.
 Sediment has continued to accumulated upstream of the structure.
 The upstream pool is filling with sediment and has formed a delta/island with vegetation growing on it.
-The island appears to be deflecting flow to the east (left) bank, and sediment is accumulating along the west (right) bank. - g.
+Vegetation appears less dense than previous years.
+Sediment is depositing in two distinct areas while allowing flow to go between or toward the right and left banks.
+We understand the MPCA did not support or permit this activity during the 2010 channel restoration project. - g.
 Rust was noted on railings.
-The upstream end of the railing on both sides of the structure has rusted off below the water line where the railing connects to the concrete.
+The upstream end of the railing on both sides of the structure has deteriorated due to rust below the water line and is no longer connected to the concrete.
 The railing is still functional but should be repaired.

-- Remove accumulation of sediment from upstream pool. - Monitor west downstream slope and replace riprap as necessary. - Monitor width of joint opening during future inspection. - Repair railing connections.
+- Remove accumulation of sediment from upstream pool (coordination with MPCA and DNR will be necessary). - Monitor west downstream slope and replace riprap, as necessary.

+- Monitor width of joint opening during future inspection. - Repair metal railings on both sides of the structure.